Heart Advocate Program

-Our clinic-based Blood Pressure Advocate Program aims to help adults diagnosed with high blood pressure get their blood pressure under control by making positive and permanent changes in their behavior and lifestyle.
+Our clinic-based Heart Advocate Program aims to help adults diagnosed with high blood pressure get their blood pressure under control by making positive and permanent changes in their behavior and lifestyle.
 Our program is part of the community-wide High Blood Pressure Collaborative.

 Clinic sites include: